tonik/docs/using-service-container.md

 theme()->get('service');
 ```

-To resolve services with additional parameters pass associative array of key and values as the second argument.
+To resolve services with additional parameters pass an associative array of key and values as the second argument.

 ```php
 theme('service', ['key' => 'value']);
 ```

-Now, you have access to these parameters inside service closure in second argument.
+Now, you have access to these parameters inside service closure in the second argument.

 ```php
 theme()->bind('service', function(Theme $theme, array $parameters) {